nikogura/boilerplate/README.md

 Within a given project, all items are templatized; folders and files.

+## Installation

+You can install by cloning the repo and running `go build`, or by running `go install github.com/nikogura/boilerplate@latest`.

+## Usage

+Once installed, run `boilerplate` without arguments to access the help message.

+The main usage is accomplished by running `boilerplate gen`, and answering the questions.

 ## Project Types
 ### [Cobra](pkg/boilerplate/project_templates/_cobraProject)
 This project is used to generate tools using the [cobra](https://github.com/spf13/cobra) command line framework.